Fixed-kinetic Neural Hamiltonian Flows for enhanced interpretability and reduced complexity: NORMALIZING FLOWS WITH HAMILTONIAN TRANSFORMATIONS

 Hamiltonian transformations present at least two main advantages that make them suited for normalizing flows: \begin{itemize} \item they are invertible by construction and inversion is easy by using a classical numerical integrator, i.e. just reversing the speed; \item their Jacobian determinant is equal to 1, removing the necessity to compute such determinant for each transformation. \end{itemize}

 Numerically, the continuous solution can be approached by a symplectic, invertible and stable integrator as a Leapfrog:

-NHF is trained on a dataset consisting in realizations from the target distribution.
-In order to simulate a Hamiltonian dynamics, one must extend the position space in which live the samples into the phase space, by adding artificial momenta: this is the role of the Encoder.
-The dynamics is integrated in phase-space with the Leapfrog integrator \cite{Toth2020Hamiltonian}.
+An illustration of a NHF model can be found in Figure~\ref{fig:architecture}.
+NHF is trained on a dataset consisting of realizations from the target distribution.
+To simulate Hamiltonian dynamics, one must extend the position space in which live the samples into the phase space, by adding artificial momenta: this is the role of the Encoder.
+The dynamics are integrated in phase-space with the Leapfrog integrator.
 More precisely, during training, NHF takes batches of $\mathbf{q}_T$ from the training dataset as inputs.
-For each $\mathbf{q}_T$, one $\mathbf{p}_T$ is drawn from a Gaussian distribution whose mean $\mu(\mathbf{q}_T)$ and standard deviation $\sigma(\mathbf{q}_T)$ depend on the $\mathbf{q}_T$.
-The resulting point in phase-space is then evolving through a series of $L$ Leapfrog steps with integration timestep $dt$.
-The outputs consist in the final position $\mathbf{q}_0$ and momenta $\mathbf{p}_0$, as well as the initial mean $\mu(\mathbf{q}_T)$, standard deviation $\sigma(\mathbf{q}_T)$ and $\mathbf{p}_T$ that are used in the loss computation.
+For each $\mathbf{q}_T$, one $\mathbf{p}_T$ is drawn from a Gaussian distribution whose mean $\mu(\mathbf{q}_T)$ and deviation $\sigma(\mathbf{q}_T)$ depend on the $\mathbf{q}_T$.
+The resulting point in phase-space then evolves through a series of $L$ Leapfrog steps with integration timestep $-\delta t$.
+The outputs consist in the final position $\mathbf{q}_0$ and momenta $\mathbf{p}_0$, as well as the initial mean $\mu(\mathbf{q}_T)$, deviation $\sigma(\mathbf{q}_T)$ and $\mathbf{p}_T$ used in the loss computation.
 Once trained, one can easily define a sampling function that transforms $\mathbf{q}_0$, $\mathbf{p}_0$ into $\mathbf{q}_T$, by changing the sign of integration timestep and moving the system through the learned dynamics.
-The architecture is illustrated in Figure~\ref{fig:architecture}.
+An illustration of the architecture can be found in Figure~\ref{fig:architecture}.